scottw/alpine-perl/README.md

 Perl on Alpine Linux

-This is an experimental build of Perl 5.22.1 on Alpine Linux.
-The test harness is disabled during build because the following tests fail:
+This is a build of Perl 5.22.2 on Alpine Linux.
+Because of its small size and pre-installed `cpanm`, this is an ideal base for Perl-based Docker images.

-    ../lib/Net/hostent.t
-      Non-zero exit status: 22
-      Parse errors: Bad plan.
-You planned 7 tests but ran 4.
-    ../lib/locale.t
-      Failed test:  428
-    ../lib/warnings.t
-      Failed test:  698

-Use at your own risk.

-This Perl image is 213.5 MB--about 1/3 the size of the official Perl Docker Hub image (656 MB)
+This Docker image is 59.46 MB.